Natural products´ mechanisms of action

 The assessment of relevant structural alterations in our group is performed by a variety of microscopic techniques.
 On the one hand, classical light microscopic approaches (brightfield, darkground, phase contrast, polarization, fluorescence as well as DIC) are represented in our lab, allowing the examination of biological material on the lower micrometer scale (lateral resolution down to 0.2 µm).

-On the other hand, investigations on a nanometer scale are also possible by two atomic force microscopes (AFMs) in our lab, allowing lateral resolutions down to a fraction of an ångström (typically down to 5 nm in biological material and under ambient conditions).
+On the other hand, investigations on a nanometer scale are also possible by three atomic force microscopes (AFMs) in our lab, allowing lateral resolutions down to a fraction of an ångström (typically down to roughly 1 nm in biological material and under ambient conditions).

 In silico and enzymatic techniques